xiao0720/vim-config/README.md

     git clone https://github.com/AdamWhittingham/vim-config.git ~/.vim && ~/.vim/install
 ```

-Should this not leave you with a nice working vim (certain vims are a bit iffy about the last line) then launch vim and run `:PluginUpdate`
+Should this not leave you with a nice working vim (certain vims are a bit iffy about the last line) then launch vim and run `:PlugUpdate`

 If you are using zsh there may be an issue running tests with ,t (it can't find the bundle).
 If you don't already have an /etc/zprofile file it can be fixed by doing the following: